Startup companies are an important feature of the IT industry. What do the next generation of candidates need to know about these businesses?

 Sydney's Tech Startups Action Plan, which seeks to make the city a more friendly environment for entrepreneurs, is proof of this, reaffirming the idea that people may have to move to pursue their dreams of working in a startup.

-Startups are likely to continue to attract talent throughout 2016, so it's important that budding candidates are aware of what takes to make their mark on these organisations.
+Startups are likely to continue to attract talent throughout 2016, so it's important that budding candidates are aware of what it takes to make their mark on these organisations.